FineVision: Open Data Is All You Need: Experiments and Results

 \subsection{Main Results}

-\paragraph{Comparison with Existing Datasets.} Models trained on FineVision significantly outperform those trained on other open-source datasets.
-As shown in Figure \ref{fig:against_baselines_combined}, the FineVision-trained model achieves the highest average performance across all 11 benchmarks (left).
-While it initially lags behind during the first few thousand steps -- likely due to the inclusion of novel tasks not present in the baselines -- it surpasses all other models after approximately one epoch of training, demonstrating superior generalization.
-By the end of training, FineVision yields an average absolut score improvement of 12.7 percentage points (pp) over The Cauldron, 5.1 pp over Cambrian-7M, and 14.3 pp over LLaVA-OneVision.
+\paragraph{Comparison with existing datasets.} Models trained on FineVision significantly outperform those trained on other open-source datasets.
+As shown in Figure \ref{fig:against_baselines_combined}, the FineVision-trained model achieves the highest average performance in all 11 benchmarks (left).
+Although it initially lags behind during the first few thousand steps -- likely due to the inclusion of novel tasks not present in the baselines -- it surpasses all other models after approximately one epoch of training, demonstrating superior generalization.
+At the end of training, FineVision produces an average absolute score improvement of 10.8 percentage points (pp) over The Cauldron, 5.1 pp over Cambrian-7M, and 13.8 pp over LLaVA-OneVision.

-\paragraph{Impact of Test Data Contamination.} We investigated test set leakage by processing all datasets through the same pipeline described in Section \ref{sec:dedup} and found that the baseline datasets contain between 2.15--3.05\% of images that are also present in common evaluation benchmarks.
+\paragraph{Impact of test data contamination.} We investigated test set leakage by processing all datasets through the same pipeline described in Section \ref{sec:dedup} and found that the baseline datasets contain between 2.15-3.05\% of images that are also present in common evaluation benchmarks.
 FineVision has a contamination rate of only 1.02\%.
-When we retrained all models on decontaminated versions of their respective datasets, the performance of baseline models dropped by 2.7--3.7 pp, while the FineVision model's performance dropped by only 1.6 pp (for full details see Appendix Tab.~\ref{tab:contamination_performance}).
+When we retrained all models on decontaminated versions of their respective datasets, the performance of baseline models dropped by 2.7-3.7 pp, while the FineVision model's performance dropped by only 1.6 pp (for full details, see Appendix Table~\ref{tab:contamination_performance}).